nbbaier/alchemy/alchemy-web/src/content/docs/providers/cloudflare/tanstack-start.md

 ---
 title: TanStackStart
-description: Learn how to deploy TanStack Start applications to Cloudflare Workers using Alchemy for modern web development.
+description: Learn how to deploy TanStack Start applications to Cloudflare Workers using Alchemy.
 ---

-Deploy a TanStack Start application to Cloudflare Pages with automatically configured defaults.
+Deploy a TanStack Start application to Cloudflare Workers with automatically configured defaults.

 ## Minimal Example